lil-yc/ece243-project/README.md

 # Project Overview

-This project implements a handwritten digit recognition system on the DE1-SoC FPGA using the NIOS V soft processor.
-Users can draw digits (0-9) on a VGA display using a PS/2 keyboard.
-The drawn image is processed and downsampled to a 28x28 grayscale image, which is then passed through a modified LeNet-5 CNN model for classification.
-The predicted digit is displayed on a seven-segment HEX display.
-Different keyboard keys are for controlling the program's execution.
+This project implements a handwritten digit classification system on the DE1-SoC FPGA using the NIOS V soft processor.
+Users can draw digits (0-9) on a VGA display using controls from the PS/2 keyboard.
+The drawn image of 240x240 pixels is processed and down sampled using bilinear resizing to a 28x28 pixel grayscale image, which is then passed through a modified LeNet-5 CNN model for classification.
+Side panel of the VGA display (80x240 pixels) is used to display the probability of each digit.
+The predicted digit (highest probability) is displayed on the 7-segment HEX display.
+Different keyboard keys are used for controlling the program's execution.

 # Block Diagram